x-square/analytics/22-06-instructions-zoom.md

 ---
-title: 'Attending remote user interviews via Zoom'
+title: 'Attending Remote User Interviews via Zoom'
 author: 'Chiawei Wang'
 date: 'June 2022'
 date-format: "MMMM YYYY"
 ---

-`This document introduces what to expect when attending remote user interviews`
+`This document introduces what to expect when attending remote user interviews.`

-## Key points
+## Key Points

 When joining an interview, the most important rules are to: